Pratikkumar2687/aws-bedrock-agentcore-serverless-ai-agent/README.md

+**This project is a learning/reference implementation.
+AWS resources have not yet been deployed to a production environment.**

 # AWS Bedrock AgentCore Serverless AI Agent

 A production-ready serverless AI Agent architecture using **Amazon Bedrock AgentCore**, **Amazon Bedrock**, **AWS Lambda**, **API Gateway**, **RAG (Retrieval-Augmented Generation)**, and secure AWS services to provide intelligent recommendations based on user queries and location.